BouncingElf10/BouncingElf10/README.md

 Hey there I'm BouncingElf10, but most people call me Elf.
-Im interested in a wide varaitry of video games and coding :D I hope you enjoy my work!
+Im interested in a wide variety of video games and coding :D I hope you enjoy my work!

 ---